 Three (3) copies of the opening 5000 words of their completed crime novel

 Three (3) copies of a 500-word synopsis of the novel.
 The synopsis should be of the entire novel.
-It must be double-spaced.
-The synopsis is a crucial part of the submission; it is the only way the judges can see the plot development, so take time to write it.
+The synopsis is a crucial part of the submission; it's the only way the judges can see the plot development, so take time to write it.

 A completed entry form and $25 fee for each submission.